-Below you will find the story of the justice problems in the everyday life of citizens of Ukraine.
-People told us how the problems impact them, what they do to resolve disputes and crimes and how they experienced the formal and informal justice system.
+Below you can explore the story of the justice problems in the everyday life of citizens of Ukraine using interactive charts.
+People told us how the problems impact them, what they do to resolve those problems and how they experienced the formal and informal justice system.

 This is the justice story as the people in Ukraine encounter and feel it.